Sick leave in the United States: Massachusetts

 Most employees who work for companies with more than 11 employees are entitled to 40 hours of paid sick leave after being employed for 90 days.

 Michigan

 In 2015, Michigan preempted local governments from requiring paid sick leave, but in 2018, they passed a law requiring paid sick leave for companies with 50 or more employees.
 Workers earn one hour of sick leave for every 35 hours worked.
 Up to 40 hours can be earned, but it can only be used after being employed 90 days.

 Minnesota

-Minnesota does not require paid sick leave.
+All employees are entitled to one hour of paid sick leave for every 30 hours worked and can accrue up to 48 hours per year.
 In Duluth, companies with at least 5 employees are required to give workers up to 40 hours of sick leave per year.
 In Minneapolis, employees who work more than 80 hours are guaranteed 48 hours of sick leave, if they work for a company with 6 or more employees.
 In St. Paul, employees who work more than 80 hours are entitled to up 48 hours a year.